 Despite its young age, being released in 2019, AVIF's market uptake has been fast and impressive.
 Google Chrome introduced full support for the image format in 2020, with Opera following shortly after.
 Firefox is close to providing full support.
 Users can enable AVIF in the browser's config settings (although Firefox is yet to support sequenced AVIF images).

 Safari and Microsoft Edge do not yet support AVIF.
-However, we expect once Chromium packs full support into its open-source code, that Edge Chromium will follow.
+However, we expect that once Chromium packs full support into its open-source code, Edge Chromium will follow.
 On mobile, Samsung Internet, Chrome for Mobile, and the Android Browser all support AVIF.
-Safari is the only major mobile browser that is yet to support AVIF.
+Safari is the major mobile browser yet to support AVIF.

 BMP is a file format as old as Windows itself.
 Many image professionals can appreciate how integral the format allowed graphics to be used on the Windows GUI independently of a system's graphics adapter.

 However, its limited feature set and lossy compression make BMP a poor contender for an all-purpose image format.
 Even with its rudimentary lossless data compression algorithm, BMP is inefficient, leading to large file sizes.

 AVIF is a great all-rounder, boasting impressive features like good animation support, HDR, and wide gamut support, support for 4:4:4 (lossy).
 AVIF still has some way to get a whole house of web browser support, but we expect the meteoric rise in market uptake will continue.